jgazeau/shadocs/exampleSite/content/english/markdown/link.md

     * **\<\[Link_URL_reference\]\>: Link_URL \'Link_title\'**
     * **\<\[Link_URL_reference\]\>: Link_URL \(Link_title\)**

+    {{< alert type="info" >}}
 The second part of the link can be placed anywhere in the document.
 For example all references of a document can be grouped together at the end of a document for readability and simplicity reasons.
+    {{< /alert >}}

 | Markdown | HTML | Rendering |
 | -------- | ---- | --------- |